 Selecting preferences

-You will have the opportunity to express your preferences throughout the recruitment process, as your circumstances can change between the time of application and the time that offers are released.
+You have the opportunity to express and update your preferences throughout the recruitment process, as we understand that your circumstances can change between the time of application and the time that offers are released.

 The "no preference" column